 When it comes to the container, we recommend using something that has a lid, or else the mixing process will not be that effective.
 However, you can make do with a jar that does not have a sealing lid.
 That is why the spoon or stick is there.

 The second step of this procedure is to make the mixture.
 As the regular paint is comparatively thicker than the fabric paint, we are going to use the other materials to thin it up a little bit.

-First, drop in the shaving cream in the container.
+First, drop in the shaving cream into the container.
 You would need about three tablespoons of the cream.
-And then add in the white glue inside the container.
+And then add the white glue inside the container.
 For that glue, one tablespoon will be more than good enough.